john-itcsolutions/cheirrs/README.md

 https://github.com/john-itcsolutions/smart-web

 ## The way forward:

-THE FOLLOWING CAN BE AVOIDED UNLESS YOU ARE INTERESTED IN HOW TO BUILD A CHARM .. { .. }

 {  We know that we must build a "smart-web" charm, rather than simply using kubectl to deploy the software, as was done in our smart-web-postgresql-grpc repo.
 Otherwise we would have no simple mechanisms for smart-web to find, connect and synchronise with its environment.